 Add the chunks of Velveeta.

-Lastly add the pepper and nutmeg.
+Lastly, add the pepper and nutmeg.

 Taste the sauce for salt now.
-Different cheeses have different salt content so you want to adjust the salt after the cheeses have melted.
+Different cheeses have different salt content, so you want to adjust the salt after the cheeses have melted.

 Cook pasta according to package directions in a large pot.
-Bring large pot of water to boil.
+Bring a large pot of water to a boil.
 Add salt and pasta.
 Stir occasionally.
 Take the pasta out just shy of al dente.
 It will continue to cook while smoking.

-Reserve a mug of the pasta cooking water.
+Reserve a mug of pasta cooking water.

 Add some of the pasta water to the pasta in the dish.
 Smother with the cheese sauce.